 He or she must also have completed a minimum of at least 800 hours of supervised AT practice in accordance with the requirements of The Australian, New Zealand and Asian region – Creative Arts Therapy Association (ANZACATA) – the current credentialing body representing creative arts therapists.

 The first step is always the hardest but we are here for you.
-You can call or whatsapp 9760 5599, fill up this contact form or email hereforyou@theliminal.space.
+You can whatsapp call or text 9760 5599, or email hereforyou@theliminal.space.
 Whatever feels safest for you.

 References